rage/cyber-security-base-19/data/module-2/part-4/finding.md

 You will also need to deal with csrf token.
 Use the provided helper function to extract the token.
 The template also provides a function to check whether the login was successful.

-Do not forget to submit _all_ the login form fields, including the submit button.
+Do not forget to submit _all_ the relevant login form fields.

 For debugging purposes, you can change the admin password with
 ```shell